Lewisville Independent School District: Athletics

 The 10,000-capacity Max Goldsmith Stadium is the home of the Lewisville Farmers.

 1:X

 1:X (pronounced 1 to X) is a program implemented across the District of LISD.
 The program rolled out iPads to the vast majority of LISD Students, and implemented Google Apps specifically for the school district.
 The goal is to have "The right technology at the right time."

 iPad replacement program

 Beginning in 2018, 4th graders and current high school students received new 10.5" iPad Pro devices with keyboard cases to replace aging iPad Airs implemented in 2014.
 Students in grades 5-8 received the exact same iPad Air devices they had before, but with a new Mobile Device Management and a new case with no keyboard.
-In fall 2019, students in grades 5-8 will be receiving new iPad Pros with keyboards to match the rest of the district.
+In fall 2019, students in grades 5-8 received new iPad Pros with keyboards to match the rest of the district.

 Fiber network

 Starting in 2016 and completing in spring 2018, LISD rolled out a fiber optic network provided by Unite Private Networks, that provides speeds of up to 1 Gbit/s.
 This network replaced aging cable infrastructure from local ISP Grande Communications.
 The district also installed a link to the Region XI Educational Service Center.